-Most men are well enough to leave hospital one to three days after surgery.
+Most men are well enough to leave hospital 1 to 3 days after surgery.

 After the operation, it's likely you'll feel very tired and it may take a few weeks before you're well enough to start carrying out relatively strenuous activities, such as lifting objects or driving.
 Your specialist nurse will be able to offer more specific advice about this.

-The wound takes about two to three weeks to heal.
+The wound takes about 2 to 3 weeks to heal.
 It's important to keep the wound clean during this time.